Assassination of Rafic Hariri: UN Special Tribunal

 One of the Special Tribunal's leading figures was Lebanese Brigadier General Wissam al-Hassan.
 On 19 October 2012, al-Hassan was assassinated in a car explosion in the Achrafieh district of Beirut.

 Prosecutor v.
 Ayyash et al. began on 16 January 2014 with an opening statement from the prosecution.
-Salim Jamil Ayyash, Hassan Habib Merhi, Hussein Hassan Oneissi, and Assad Hassan Sabra were on trial in absentia, as it was determined they had absconded and did not wish to participate in the trial.
+Salim Jamil Ayyash, Hassan Habib Merhi, Hussein Hassan Oneissi, and Assad Hassan Sabra, members of Hezbollah's assassination Unit 121, were on trial in absentia, as it was determined they had absconded to avoid standing trial.

-On 18 August 2020, the Special Tribunal for Lebanon found Salim Ayyash, a mid-level operative in Hezbollah, guilty in absentia of five charges including the intentional murder of Hariri with premeditation by using explosive materials.
+On 18 August 2020, the Special Tribunal for Lebanon found Salim Ayyash, a senior operative in Hezbollah, guilty in absentia of five charges including the intentional murder of Hariri with premeditation by using explosive materials.
 Three other defendants were acquitted.
 The panel of judges concluded there was "no evidence that the Hezbollah leadership had any involvement in Hariri's murder and there is no direct evidence of Syrian involvement".
 Hezbollah denied any involvement and its leader, Hassan Nasrallah, refused to allow the arrest of Ayyash.
 This was in spite of the fact that already by 2015 the tribunal (based on earlier work by Lebanese police captain Wissam Eid, who was assassinated in 2008) had uncovered five groups of cellphones involving scores of operatives.
 The only operatives whom the tribunal was able to identify were Ayyash (the leader of Hezbollah's Jaber Force unit), Merhi (commander of Hezbollah's special forces in Lebanon), Oneissi (according to the prosecutors the man who lured Adas into making the fake claim of responsibility), Sabra, and Mustafa Badreddine, a military leader of Hezbollah who was assassinated in 2016.
+In 2022, Hassan Habib Merhi and Hussein Oneissi, two Hezbollah members, were also convicted by the Special Tribunal for Lebanon for their roles in the assassination.
+Ayyash, Merhi, and Oneissi were each sentenced to life in prison.

-In March 2021, the United States has offered a $10 million reward for providing information about Salim Ayyash, fugitive Hezbollah suspect convicted over Hariri's assassination.
+In March 2021, the United States offered a $10 million reward for providing information about Salim Ayyash, leader of Unit 121 and fugitive Hezbollah suspect convicted over Hariri's assassination.
+Ayyash was said to have been killed in an Israeli airstrike in November 2024 in Syria.

 Hezbollah

-In August 2010, in response to notification that the UN tribunal would indict some Hezbollah members, the Secretary General of Hezbollah Hassan Nasrallah said Israel was looking for a way to assassinate Hariri as early as 1993 in order to create political chaos that would force Syria to withdraw from Lebanon, and to perpetuate an anti-Syrian atmosphere in Lebanon in the wake of the assassination.
+In August 2010, in response to notification that the UN tribunal would indict some Hezbollah members, the Secretary-General of Hezbollah Hassan Nasrallah said Israel was looking for a way to assassinate Hariri as early as 1993 in order to create political chaos that would force Syria to withdraw from Lebanon, and to perpetuate an anti-Syrian atmosphere in Lebanon in the wake of the assassination.
 He went on to say that in 1996 Hezbollah apprehended an agent working for Israel by the name of Ahmed Nasrallah – no relation to Hassan Nasrallah – who allegedly contacted Hariri's security detail and told them that he had solid proof that Hezbollah was planning to take his life.
 Hariri then contacted Hezbollah and advised them of the situation.
 Saad Hariri (Rafic Hariri's son, who has also served as PM of Lebanon) responded that the UN should investigate these claims.